-Step 4: Place nest in the kindling tee-pee, you have fire.
+Step 4: Place the nest in the kindling tee-pee, you now have a fire.

-Fire ploughs are manually hard work but are a very simple and thorough way of fire starting.
+You have probably always wanted to know how to start a fire with sticks?
+It’s an essential survival skill known as a fire plow.
+Fire plows are manually hard work but are a very simple and thorough way of fire starting.
 The fire here is originating from the friction caused between two bits of wood.
 The primary concern here is having dry wood, without it you’re going to be stuffed as the friction between the wood is meant to light the wooden dust particles that gather in the plow.

-Step 2: Make a divit in the middle of the wood longways down the plow.
+Step 2: Make a divot in the middle of the wood longways down the plow.
 This will be the path that your stick will run on.

-Step 4: Once you have ran this enough tilt the plow so that the wooden dust is at the end of your divit, the friction you make from the stick running along the divit will hit the wooden dust causing an ember.
+Step 4: Once you have run this enough tilt the plow so that the wooden dust is at the end of your divot, the friction you make from the stick running along the divot will hit the wooden dust causing an ember.

 Step 5: once you see a little ember or two, blow gently to get the dust alight and place some tinder on it as well.

-Step 6: Once you have a sustainable flame place nest in the kindling tee-pee, you have fire.
+Step 6: Once you have a sustainable flame place nest in the kindling tee-pee, you now have a fire.

-This method is quite similar to the last, however a little more bush engineering goes into the formation of this contraption.
+This method is another way to start a fire with sticks and quite similar to the last, however, a little more bush engineering goes into the formation of this contraption.
 This method is a level above the last one because it involves a piece of string, twine, or other naturally forming rope to make the bow.
 Shoelaces could be used for this too.

 Step 1: Make a bow – it should be 30 inches or 60-70cm long.
 It should have a little bit of flexibility but it should not be pulled like a bow.
 It should be more of a slight flex in the wood.
 Notch your string/cord onto the bow but loose enough so that you can wrap the excess in the middle around your drill.

-Step 2: Get a drill – it should be thumb thickness of a soft wood like cedar.
-Make sure the drill wood is dry.
+Step 2: Get a drill – it should be thumb thickness of softwood like cedar.
+Make sure the drilled wood is dry.
 The drill should be about 8 inches long and should be blunt round on one end and blunt on the other.